Thursday, November 22, 2007

 -

-Philadelphia was laid out by William Penn and he
+Philadelphia was laid out by William Penn

 had no idea that this estabishment would be the birthplace to democracy.
 There is a lot to see in Philly, like museums which are nice but you can't go by this city without stopping by and seeing the Liberty Bell.
 Does anyone know when the final expansion of the crack happened?
 What is the only word that is misspelled on the bell?
 We enjoyed Pennsylvania and its history but we were sorry that we weren't able to visit Hershey Penn.
 I hear you get to take home free chocolate samples.
 So after touring this city we were off to the next city.